llahti/CarND-Advanced-Lane-Lines/writeup.md

 ### Sliding Window Search

+Sliding Window search is in `LaneFinder/finder.py` starting from line 18.

 After we have nicely warped binary image and all the lane pixels found i begin to locate lane lines.
 First step on finding a lane line is to locate it's base which is nearest to the car.
 This is done by taking histogram of bottom half of